Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 * OK if nothing is locked, or if the number of locks is within `--warning`.
 * WARN or CRIT depending on how the number of locks compares to `--warning` and `--critical`, which take [Nagios range expressions](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/THRESHOLDS.md).
 The default `--warning=0` alerts on the first lock.
 Exclusions count towards the same number.
+* WARN if the package manager refuses a lock configuration, whatever the number of locks says.
+Such a host cannot install or upgrade anything until the file is fixed.
+* WARN if a `versionlock.toml` declares a version dnf 5 does not act on, so the locks in it are not applied.
+They are not counted as locks in place, because they are not.
 * OK if `--match` and `--ignore` leave nothing to check, unless `--no-match-severity` says otherwise.
 * UNKNOWN if the host has no dnf or yum configuration at all, which means the check is deployed on a host that does not install its packages with RPM.
 * `--always-ok` forces OK for everything the thresholds decide.
 It does not cover UNKNOWN, which is reported whatever else is set.